nmill245/DND/sessions/6-GilderGleam.md

 Taking time for a rest at the tree.
 Fixing up the shrines door, making it very pretty and precious.
-Cozy little sleepover in a shrine near the GilderGleam Spotted a humanoid figure in a witches hat with glowing eyes... picking things out of their nails.
+Cozy little sleepover in a shrine near the GilderGleam Spotted a humanoid figure in a witches hat with glowing eye (right eye)... picking skin out of their nails.
 They smile / smirk at Vale.
 They fall behind a branch and disappear

 # Travel
 Stop into grandmas house... seems to be trouble and we hear a bell ringing